e107inc/e107-easyshop/readme.txt

 2e. from EasyShop v1.34
 Overwrite the EasyShop 1.34 files with the EasyShop 1.4 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.

+2f. from EasyShop v1.4
+Overwrite the EasyShop 1.4 files with the EasyShop 1.41 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.

 Quick Upgrading troubleshooting
 ===============================
 If your upgrade to a newer EasyShop version fails in the Plugin Manager, always perform: Admin Area > Database > Check Database validity > Click the box from 'easyshop' and click on the button 'Start Verify'.
 Select all checkboxes with an error and click the button 'Fix errors' at the bottom of the screen.